mdemri/k8s-graphite-cluster/README.md

 2. **Graphite data nodes** as a stateful set with persistent volumes
 3. **Graphite query node** to be used as a query gateway to the data nodes
 5. **Config Map** used for storage schema
-4. **Graphite Version 1.1.5** I used the latests release
+4. **Graphite Version 1.1.6** I used the latests release

 ## Requirements:
-1. Kubernetes version v1.11.x
+1. Kubernetes version >v1.13.x
 2. kubectl configured to work with your Kubernetes API

 ## Deployment:
 1. Clone this repository
-2. Create Config Maps: kubectl create configmap graphite-config --from-file=graphite-config
+2. Tweak the Kubernetes manifests as you want
-3. Run: kubctl create for every compontent and service
+3. Run: ./kubernetes/deploy.sh

 ## Usage: